 I wrote on The Atlas of Brutalist Architecture (Phaidon 2018) for Port Magazine to ask what kind of history are we rebuilding?
 Is it one that acknowledges the international history of Brutalism?

 Open your phone and there will be three photo galleries of Yugoslavian spomeniks, two interviews with young authors in their Barbican flats, nine homemade concrete plant pots, and at least two fashion shoots on the Alexandra Road Estate.
 We’re all guilty—this article is guilty—but for a moment let’s bring it back to architecture.

-The book review, Et tu, Brutalism, is up on Port Magazine.
+Et tu, Brutalism, is up on Port Magazine.